 - White BPD officers made significantly higher numbers of FIO reports during the study time period relative to Black and Asian officers.
 White BPD officers also were more likely to frisk / search subjects during FIO encounters relative to minority officers.
 However, white officers did not seem to discriminate by subject race and ethnicity.
 Also, White officers made elevated numbers of FIO reports and were more likely to frisk and search during FIO encounters for subjects of all races and ethnicities.
 However, within suspect race categories, Black officers were less likely to FIO or frisk White or Black suspects than were White officers. - These analyses revealed racially disparate treatment of minority persons in BPD FIO activity.
-However, we cannot determine whether the identified patterns were generated and and a see that a s by bias or other sources of racial discrimination in BPD FIO practices.
+However, we cannot determine whether the identified patterns were generated and FIDE Last the med owned to the set of the med owned to the set of the med owned to the set of t by bias or other sources of racial discrimination in BPD FIO practices.
 Further research is necessary to understand the factors and processes that influence the observed